top of page

 additional services

-Our Short Breaks give young people the chance to have a change from their normal routines and enjoy doing fun things.
-They include day trips and residential trips, enabling them to have time away from home.
-TAG Short Breaks can help build confidence and independence.
+Our weekend residentials and holidays give children and young people the chance to have a change from their normal routines and enjoy doing fun things away from home, while also enabling them to learn new things.

-Our Short Breaks are available for children and young people who regularly attend our Youth Clubs.
+Overnight breaks are available for children and young people who regularly attend our Youth Clubs.

 OUTREACH